ansible-collections/overview/tmp-announcement.md

 # Inclusion of this collection in Ansible 2.10

 This collection will be included in Ansible 2.10 because it contains modules and/or plugins that were included in Ansible 2.9.
-The following links provide you with information on the requirements for inclusion in Ansible and for the current roadmap.
+Please review:

-* A complete list of requirements for inclusion into Ansible can be found here: https://github.com/ansible-collections/overview/blob/master/collection_requirements.rst
+* The list of requirements for inclusion in Ansible: https://github.com/ansible-collections/overview/blob/master/collection_requirements.rst
-* The roadmap with all important dates for Ansible 2.10 can be found here: https://github.com/ansible/ansible/blob/devel/docs/docsite/rst/roadmap/COLLECTIONS_2_10.rst
+* The roadmap with all important dates for Ansible 2.10: https://github.com/ansible/ansible/blob/devel/docs/docsite/rst/roadmap/COLLECTIONS_2_10.rst

-The next sections contain the more important points for now.

-## Important date: 2020-08-18
+## DEADLINE: 2020-08-18

-The latest version of the collection by this date will be used in Ansible 2.10.0, except possibly newer versions which differ only in the patch level.
+The latest version of the collection available on August 18 will be included in Ansible 2.10.0, except possibly newer versions which differ only in the patch level.
 (For details, see [the roadmap](https://github.com/ansible/ansible/blob/devel/docs/docsite/rst/roadmap/COLLECTIONS_2_10.rst)).
-In particular, by this date, version 1.0.0 of your collection should be released. **If not, the same 0.x.y version will be used in all of Ansible 2.10 without updates,** and a 1.x.y will only be included in Ansible 2.11 (except if you can vouch for backwards compatibility with the included version, and then it's a manual process we really want to avoid).
+Please release version 1.0.0 of your collection by this date! **If 1.0.0 does not exist, the same 0.x.y version will be used in all of Ansible 2.10 without updates,** and your 1.x.y release will not be included until Ansible 2.11 (unless you request an exception at a [community working group meeting](https://github.com/ansible/community/issues/539) and go through a demanding manual process to vouch for backwards compatibility . . . you want to avoid this!).

+## Follow semantic versioning rules

-## Your collection versioning must stick to the semantic versioning rules
+Your collection versioning must follow all [semver rules](https://semver.org/).
 This means:

 * Patch level releases can only contain bugfixes;
 * Minor releases can contain new features, new modules and plugins, and bugfixes, but must not break backwards compatibility;
 * Major releases can break backwards compatibility.

-The detailed rules can be found [here](https://semver.org/).

 ## Changelogs and Porting Guide

-For Ansible 2.10, the changelog and porting guide are automatically generated from the changelog and porting guide of ansible-base, and from the changelogs of the included collections.
+Your collection should provide data for the Ansible 2.10 changelog and porting guide.
+The changelog and porting guide are automatically generated from ansible-base, and from the changelogs of the included collections.
+All changes from the `breaking_changes`, `major_changes`, `removed_features` and `deprecated_features` sections will appear in both the changelog and the porting guide.
+You have two options for providing changelog fragments to include:

-If possible, you should use the [antsibull-changelog tool](https://github.com/ansible-community/antsibull-changelog/), which uses the same changelog fragment as the ansible/ansible repository (see the [documentation](https://github.com/ansible-community/antsibull-changelog/blob/main/docs/changelogs.rst)).
-Alternatively, you can provide the changelog in a machine-readable format as `changelogs/changelog.yaml` inside your collection (see the [documentation of changelogs/changelog.yaml format](https://github.com/ansible-community/antsibull-changelog/blob/main/docs/changelog.yaml-format.md)).
-For such changelogs, the content of the sections `breaking_changes`, `major_changes`, `removed_features` and `deprecated_features` will be also used for the Ansible porting guide.
+1. If possible, use the [antsibull-changelog tool](https://github.com/ansible-community/antsibull-changelog/), which uses the same changelog fragment as the ansible/ansible repository (see the [documentation](https://github.com/ansible-community/antsibull-changelog/blob/main/docs/changelogs.rst)).
+  #.
+If you cannot use antsibull-changelog, you can provide the changelog in a machine-readable format as `changelogs/changelog.yaml` inside your collection (see the [documentation of changelogs/changelog.yaml format](https://github.com/ansible-community/antsibull-changelog/blob/main/docs/changelog.yaml-format.md)).

-These two methods are the only way to integrate your changelog into the Ansible changelog and porting guide.
-If you do not want to use them, you can provide us with a link to your changelog, so we can link to it from the Ansible changelog.
-To provide a link, please create an issue in https://github.com/ansible-community/ansible-build-data/.
-If you do not provide a link, users will not be able to find out what changed in your collection from the Ansible changelog and porting guide.
+If you cannot contribute to the integrated Ansible changelog using one of these methods, please provide a link to your collection's changelog by creating an issue in https://github.com/ansible-community/ansible-build-data/.
+If you do not provide `changelogs/changelog.yml` or a link, users will not be able to find out what changed in your collection from the Ansible changelog and porting guide.

 ## Make sure your collection passes the sanity tests